Xzibit: Personal life

-Xzibit and his ex-wife Krista have had two children together, Xavier (who was born prematurely on May 15, 2008, and died eleven days later) and Gatlyn, before she filed for divorce in February 2021.
+Xzibit and his ex-wife Krista had two children together, Xavier (who was born prematurely on May 15, 2008, and died eleven days later) and Gatlyn, before she filed for divorce in February 2021.
 The song "The Foundation" from At the Speed of Life is dedicated to his son from a previous relationship, Tremayne (born June 8, 1995), who is also a rapper under the name Tre Capital.

 According to public records, as of late 2010 Xzibit owed more than $900,000 in delinquent federal taxes.
 He tried to file for bankruptcy twice, in July 2009 and January 2010, but his bankruptcy filings were dismissed.
 The problems started after Pimp My Ride was canceled: in 2007 he earned $497,175; after the cancelation his 2008 income was reported as $67,510.

+His cat, Thunder Cat, has its own Instagram account.

 Gumball 3000

 In the Gumball 3000 2007 rally, Xzibit drove a black Jaguar XJ220.
 During the first day of the rally, Dutch police seized his driver's license for doing 160 km/h in a 100 km/h zone.
 After the penalty, his co-driver, producer Fredwreck Nassar took over the wheel and they were allowed to continue.
-In an interview with Dutch radio personality Reinout "Q-Bah" van Gendt, Xzibit says that he mistook the kilometers for miles (100 mph = 160 km/h).
+In an interview with Dutch radio personality Reinout "Q-Bah" van Gendt, Xzibit said that he mistook the kilometers for miles (100 mph = 160 km/h).
 Ultimately, he never got his license back from the Dutch police and had to apply for a new one in the United States.
 Xzibit competed again in both the 2013 and 2014 Gumball 3000.